-Melt and Pour Clear Soap with Almond Milk fragrance and no Vanilla Colour Stabiliser.
+This is Almond Milk Fragrance in Clear Melt and Pour Soap with no Vanilla Colour Stabiliser.